amerywu/ikodaML/README.md

 -  mlServer also processes streams in CSV format

 ### Persisting to Cassandra
 -  ikodaML is highly configurable.
-Hence it can process different data sources with a range of different processing rules.
+It processes different data sources with a range of different processing rules.
+-  ikodaML can also generate a generic keyspace.
+This keyspace supports sparse NLP data from a specific unknown source.
+It maintains  mappings to human friendly target/label names and column/feature names and also supports the creation of supplementary tables fro non-sparse data.
+-  ikodaML monitors incoming data and persists the data to Cassandra.
+-  ikodaML may either persist to a final keyspace in Cassandra or to a staging keyspace.
+At a prespecified interval, ikodaML can check the data for integrity and follow data cleaning routines.
+At a prespecified threshold, ikodaMajors moves the data to the final keyspace.

+### Predicting
 -